ntd284/NguyenTuanDuong-etl-assignment/README.md

 │   │   ├── filepath.py             # Utility functions for file path handling
 │   │   └── operation.py            # Utility functions for common operations
 │   ├── extract.py                  # Script to extract data from sources
-│   ├── load.py                     # Script to load data into the desired storage
+│   ├── load.py                     # Script to load data into Mysql
 │   ├── transform.py                # Script to transform raw data into a structured format
 │   └── main.py                     # Main script to orchestrate the ETL pipeline
 ├── README.md                       # Documentation and instructions